asadprodhan/Gene_seq_extraction_from_multiple_genomes/README.md

 ### The following file (rsmD_NZ_CP065044_gene_blastn_hits_seqs.fasta) contains the rsmD_NZ_CP065044_gene sequences from all the supplied genomes

-> Note how the blastn hit headers have been named using the corresponding gene and genome names
+> Note how the headers of the blastn hits have been named using the corresponding gene and genome names

 > This is for the convenience of tracking the files